Sony shows off PlayStation 3D and its motion controller

 Sony said a recent software update had made all 35 million PlayStations sold 3D-ready.

-The firm also announced details for its new motion controller, PlayStation Move.3D titles
+The firm also announced details for its new motion controller, PlayStation Move.

 The centrepiece of the launch was a demo from the upcoming Killzone 3, which Sony described as a "technological showpiece".
 The fast-paced 3D action shooter was displayed on a giant screen.